clnsmth/soso/docs/source/dev/design.rst

 Project Design
 ==============

-Welcome to the design document for our project!
+Welcome to the design document for `soso`!
 This document provides an in-depth overview of the architectural design, key components, and design principles behind our work.
 It aims to enhance your understanding of our project's design philosophy and empower you to contribute effectively.

 We encourage you to explore this document and reach out with any questions or suggestions.
 Your feedback is invaluable as we continuously improve and evolve our project.